 Even though nuclear abolition isn’t often at the forefront of the minds of young people, who weren’t alive during the Cold War, Hall said it should be.
 By some measures, the risk of nuclear war is even greater now than it was during the Cold War, he said, since the number of nuclear weapons has once again started to grow.
 In addition, he said, “nuclear weapons don’t exist in a vacuum; they intersect with issues young people care about.”

 Nuclear weapons can exacerbate the climate crisis, and nuclear testing and waste have disproportionately impacted marginalized people and communities of color, he said.
-It’s also an issue of economic justice: The US will spend nearly $2 billion over 30 years to update its nuclear arsenal, money that could be used for housing, healthcare, or schools, he said.
+It’s also an issue of economic justice: The US will spend nearly $2 trillion over 30 years to update its nuclear arsenal, money that could be used for housing, healthcare, or schools, he said.

 Finally, for SGI, nuclear abolition isn’t just about politics; it’s also about spirituality.